Looking for some tips to perfect your video content? How about 15 streaming tips for live and on-demand content?

 Camera setup?
 Tested microphones?
 Three point lighting?
 Trailed encoder?
 Good upload speed?
 As you are checking off things preparing for your broadcast, also consider the delivery aspect as well.

 Video content, especially live content, can attract a lot of viewership in a short amount of time.
 If your solution isn’t prepared for this it can lead to issues, worst of which are outages.
 So when selecting a service make sure they are battle hardened here.
 Ideally they should be employing a CDN (Content Delivery Network) if you aren’t going directly to one.
 This should be the bare minimum, although some services go a step beyond like using multiple CDNs as part of their delivery component.
-Try to get more details about your providers delivery methods before committing to them, asking for a document like this white paper, Live Video Delivery Built for Scalability, that IBM Cloud Video provides to document its SD-CDN (software defined content delivery network) solution.
+Try to get more details about your providers delivery methods before committing to them, asking for a document like this white paper, Live Video Delivery Built for Scalability, that IBM Watson Media provides to document its SD-CDN (software defined content delivery network) solution.

 #13: Prepare for an on-demand version